 “We also have support services in place to help people get through those first few years.
 Our business advisory staff provides help with things like marketing, bookkeeping, and strategic growth planning.
 Our success rate on loan repayment is phenomenal,” says Hurlbert.
 “We’re very busy.”

 For many entrepreneurs and small business owners, local lending institutions are more than a possible source of funds.
 They’re partners in helping businesses understand their market and reach their goals.

-Starting relationships with lenders in your community early in your startup process will help ensure you’re on the right track toward creating a business that can succeed.
+Starting relationships with lenders in your community early in your startup process will help ensure you’re on the right track toward getting business funding and creating a business that can succeed.
 And if you get turned down for a loan with a traditional lender, ask about local alternative lending institutions and other free resources that focus on entrepreneurs like you.